 And we need that federal solution because the situation, as it stands, is untenable.
 Here we have a rising industry that is growing and will only continue to grow.
 And yet the basic commercial banking infrastructure needed to provide financial services to this rapidly growing industry is virtually non-existent.

-Just a few weeks ago, the Treasury Department’s Financial Crimes Enforcement Network, or FinCEN, published their Marijuana Banking Update (opens new window).
+Just a few weeks ago, the Treasury Department’s Financial Crimes Enforcement Network, or FinCEN, published their Marijuana Banking Update (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 This report shows that as of September of last year, we had 553 banks and 202 credit unions providing services to marijuana-related businesses, in accordance with FinCEN’s 2014 guidelines.
 As you all are aware, those guidelines provide the only legitimate way, at least right now, for cannabis businesses to secure depository accounts with financial institutions.

 Now, the good news is that the number of financial institutions working with MRBs has, in fact, grown, if slowly.
 But let’s put those numbers in context.
 My agency, the NCUA, regulates and insures the nation’s credit unions, which includes almost 5,000 institutions.
 Yet, only 202 of those are providing services to one of the fastest-growing industries in the nation.

 I am not satisfied with that, nor should you be.
 That’s why I’m pleased that you all are hosting this event here in Washington today, because what we need is ongoing communication between industry leaders, regulators, and other stakeholders to keep the momentum going.